whitfin/cachex/README.md

 ## Usage

-In the most typical use of Cachex, you only need to add your cache as a child of your application.
-If you created your project via `Mix` (passing the `--sup` flag) this is handled in `lib/my_app/application.ex`.
-This file will already contain an empty list of children to add to your application - simply add entries for your cache to this list:
+In general use of Cachex, you'll likely only need to add your cache as a child of your application.
+If you created your project via `Mix`, this is usually handled in `lib/my_app/application.ex`:

 ```elixir
 children = [